CiscoDevNet/terraform-provider-aci/website/docs/r/firmware_policy.html.markdown

 ## Argument Reference

 - `name` - (Required) The firmware policy name.
-- `annotation` - (Optional) Specifies a annotation of the policy definition.
+- `annotation` - (Optional) Specifies the annotation of the policy definition.
-- `description` - (Optional) Specifies a description of the policy definition.
+- `description` - (Optional) Specifies the description of the policy definition.
 - `effective_on_reboot` - (Optional) A property that indicates if the selected firmware version will be active after reboot.
 The firmware must be effective on an unplanned reboot before the scheduled maintenance operation.
 Allowed values: "no", "yes".
 Default value: "no".
 - `ignore_compat` - (Optional) A property for specifying whether compatibility checks should be ignored when applying the firmware policy.
 Allowed values: "no", "yes".
 Default value: "no".
 - `internal_label` - (Optional) Specifies a firmware of the policy definition.